 - 35.01 Management will strive to hold one (1) National Staff Forum at a date determined following consultation with the Union.
 When Management holds a National Staff Forum, employees shall have the right to travel on Members of Parliament's travel points to attend.
 The Union shall be entitled to hold its annual general meeting on a date that coincides with the National Staff Forum.
-Up to four (4) hours shall be allocated to the Union to conduct its business and it shall be considered in addition to the allowances set out in Article 5. - 35.02 All permanent employees in the bargaining unit shall be entitled to attend these meetings. - 35.03 Each National Staff Forum shall include anti-oppression training that addresses issues of Islamophobia, homophobia, transphobia, anti-Black racism, ableism, ageism, and colonialism amongst others.
+Up to four (4) hours shall be allocated to the Union to conduct its business and it shall be considered in addition to the allowances set out in Article 5. - 35.02 All employees in the bargaining unit who are deemed eligible for travel shall be entitled to attend these meetings. - 35.03 Each National Staff Forum shall include anti-oppression training that addresses issues of Islamophobia, homophobia, transphobia, anti-Black racism, ableism, ageism, and colonialism amongst others.

-Article 36 Committees
+Committees

 - 36.01 Management agrees to recognize a committee of up to six (6) members selected by the Union as a committee for negotiating purposes.
 Such members shall suffer no loss of salary carrying out these functions. - 36.02 The Labour-Management Committee shall consist of two members of the Union and its Representative, and two Members of Parliament or designate(s) and the Management representative as designated by the Chief of Staff or designate.
-This committee shall meet from time to time to attempt to resolve workplace-related problems and to develop an overall program to improve the job skills of the employees.
+This committee shall meet a minimum of twice a year and from time to time to attempt to resolve workplace-related problems and to develop an overall program to improve the job skills of the employees.
 Such discussion will include an assessment of workload issues including non- contact time in constituency offices and in consultation with constituency staff, consider appropriate responses.
 The parties agree to work through the Labour- Management Committee to monitor working conditions.

-Article 37 Working Conditions
+Working Conditions

 - 37.01 Employers shall ensure that new employees are provided with training opportunities, including those provided by the House of Commons, relating to the functions of their new positions.
 Where possible, this will include training in other Employers' offices. - 37.02 Standard training manuals will be made available to each new employee within 10 working days of his or her start date.
+The Employer shall prioritize a smooth transition in the workplace, and work to ensure that newly hired employees have the opportunity to learn from the employee they are replacing, if possible.